Also See Should Christians Celebrate the Jewish Feasts?

-5. Rosh HaShanah or Feast of Trumpets:
+5. (Yom Teruah) Rosh HaShanah or Feast of Trumpets:

-Then the Lord spoke to Moses, saying, "Speak to the children of Israel, saying: 'In the seventh month, on the first day of the month, you shall have a Sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
-You shall do no customary work on it; and you shall offer an offering made by fire to the Lord.'"
-[Leviticus 23:23-25]
+Again the Lord spoke to Moses, saying, "Speak to the sons of Israel, saying, 'In the seventh month on the first of the month you shall have a rest, a reminder by blowing of trumpets, a holy convocation.
+'You shall not do any laborious work, but you shall present an offering by fire to the Lord.'"
+(Leviticus 23:23-25 NASB)

 When David and his men were on the run from King Saul, they asked from help from a "very great", and obviously rich man called Naval, who is described as "churlish and evil" and a "worthless fellow".
 In the past Naval had received protection from David's men, but refuses to help David, who then leads four hundred men to war on Naval.
 A potential disaster is averted by Abigail, Naval's wife who was not only beautiful, but "of good understanding".
 She, unknown to her husband, packed large amounts of food on asses and took it to David's camp where she asked David to spare her household, which he did.
 However when Abigail returns home she finds Naval very drunk and holding a feast in his house.
 So she says nothing until the next day when she tells him that she has made amends.
 Instead of admitting his error and repenting, Naval hardens his heart...
 Scripture telling us that "his heart died within him, and he became as a stone".
 Ten days later God strikes him and he dies.

 This is the story of a man who was given the opportunity to be a part of the coming kingdom of Israel under David; a type of the kingdom of God under Jesus.
 He refuses the offer and, although he does not know it, has ten days to change his mind and repent, which he does not do, with the result that he is slain at the end of the ten day period.

 6. Yom Kippur or The Day of Atonement:

-And the Lord spoke to Moses, saying: "Also the tenth day of this seventh month shall be the Day of Atonement.
-It shall be a holy convocation for you; you shall afflict your souls, and offer an offering made by fire to the Lord.
-And you shall do no work on that same day, for it is the Day of Atonement, to make atonement for you before the Lord your God.
-For any person who is not afflicted in soul on that same day shall be cut off from his people.
-And any person who does any work on that same day, that person I will destroy from among his people.
-You shall do no manner of work; it shall be a statute forever throughout your generations in all your dwellings.
-It shall be to you a sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening, from evening to evening, you shall celebrate your sabbath."
-[Leviticus 23:26-32]
+(26) The Lord spoke to Moses, saying, (27) "On exactly the tenth day of this seventh month is the day of atonement; it shall be a holy convocation for you, and you shall humble your souls and present an offering by fire to the Lord.
+(28) "You shall not do any work on this same day, for it is a day of atonement, to make atonement on your behalf before the Lord your God.
+(29) "If there is any person who will not humble himself on this same day, he shall be cut off from his people.
+(30) "As for any person who does any work on this same day, that person I will destroy from among his people.
+(31) "You shall do no work at all.
+It is to be a perpetual statute throughout your generations in all your dwelling places.
+(32) "It is to be a Sabbath of complete rest to you, and you shall humble your souls; on the ninth of the month at evening, from evening until evening you shall keep your Sabbath."
+(Leviticus 23:26-32 NASB)

-Yom Kippur, the Day of Atonement, occurs on the 10th day of Tishri or the seventh month.
-It is the final day of the Ten Days of Repentance which began with Rosh Hashanah.
+Yom Kippur, the Day of Atonement,that occurs on the 10th day of Tishri or the seventh month is the culmination of the Ten Days of Penitence that began with Rosh Hashanah.
 According to the sixteenth chapter of Leviticus, Yom Kippur was as day of a solemn fast, on which no food or drink could be consumed, and on which all work was forbidden.
+The people prepared themselves, with fasting and prayer, to stand trial before the heavenly court that would review their life of the past year, and render a verdict.
 The solemnity of the occasion is highlighted by the fact that God said that anyone who did not "afflict his soul" on that day would be cut off from the community.
-(Yom Kippur will next occur starting at sundown on the 25th of September 2012).

 Rabbi Irving Greenberg writes that on Yom Kippur